 Step 1: Inquiry

-You can begin the adoption process by making initial contact with DHS by phone.
-After answering some basic questions, you will be scheduled for an individual or group inquiry interview with an adoption case manager.
-Call 1-877-210-KIDS or click here to complete this step.
+You can begin the adoption process by making initial contact with DFCS by phone.
+After answering some basic questions, you will receive a packet from your local DFCS office about the next information meeting scheduled in your area.
+Call 1-877-210-KIDS (5437) or click the icon to complete this step.

-Participants include those interested in adoption through the DHS, as well as those interested in foster parenting.
+IMPACT participants include those interested in adoption through the DFCS, as well as those interested in foster parenting.
 The classes offer an opportunity for you to learn about a variety of topics related to the adoption experience, including:

 - Information about the children